You’ve probably heard the phrase “aging gracefully,” but what does that actually mean for your day-to-day life as you enter your 60s?

 - Decrease the risk of cardiovascular diseases and obesity.

-- Reduce the risk of telomere shortening.
+- Decrease the risk of telomere shortening.

 - Promote an overall healthier life.